🤖Understanding TON Margin Trading

 Key Concepts

-• Base Asset: In TON margin trading, the base asset can vary, but typically it's the asset you are trading, such as TON itself.
-This is the primary asset of the trading pair.
+• Base Asset: In coin-margin trading, the base asset is typically the asset you are trading, such as TON.
+It is the primary asset of the trading pair.

-• Quote Asset: This is usually a stable asset against which the base asset is traded, like USD.
+• Quote Asset: This is usually a stable asset, like USD, against which the base asset is traded.
 The contract price is quoted in this asset.
-When calculating gains and losses, you would typically peg the value to what you have as the base asset.
+When calculating profits and losses, you typically reference the value to your quote asset.

-• Settlement Asset: Uniquely, in TON margin trading, the settlement asset is also TON if you choose to nominate the contract in it.
-This means both your margin and profits/losses are accounted in TON.
+• Settlement Asset: Uniquely, in margin trading with TON, the settlement asset can also be TON if you choose to denominate the contract in it.
+This means your margin, profits, and losses are all accounted for in TON.

 1. Trade Direction:

-• This represents whether the trade is a long or a short.
+• This indicates whether the trade is long or short.

-• For a long position (betting the price will go up), this value is 1.
+• For a long position (betting on a price increase), this value is 1.

-• For a short position (betting the price will go down), this value is -1.
+• For a short position (betting on a price decrease), this value is -1.

 2. Margin: